-A major consists of 10 courses, including HIST 115, 116, 449 and at least one from 401, 402, 404, or 405.
+A major consists of 10 courses, including either HIST 115 or 116; one additional course from 115, 116, 125, or 126; at least one from 401, 402, 404, or 405; and 449.
 At least seven courses must be taken in the department, three of which must be numbered 300 or above.
 In addition, majors are required to successfully complete at least three semesters of History Colloquium from HIST 248, 348, and 448.
-The following courses may be counted toward fulfilling the major requirements: AMST 200, PSCI 140 and 369, REL 226 and 328.
+The following courses may be counted toward fulfilling the major requirements: AMST 200, MDVS 200, PSCI 140 and 369, REL 226 and 328, and WGST 200.
 Other appropriate courses outside the department may be counted upon departmental approval.
 For history majors who student teach, EDUC 465 Professional Semester of Student Teaching may count as one course for the history major.
 In addition to the courses listed below, special courses, independent study, and honors are available.
 History majors are also encouraged to participate in the internship program.